 In conclusion, it will be worthwhile to comment on an integrable system associated with the system (1.1).
-The multi-component Fokas-Lenells (FL) system is an integrable multi-component generalization of the FL equation which describes the nonlinear propagation of short pulses in a monomode fiber [36, 37].
-It belongs to the first negative flow of the multi-component derivative NLS hierarchy [38, 39].
+The multi-component Fokas-Lenells (FL) system is an integrable multi-component generalization of the FL equation which describes the nonlinear propagation of short pulses in a monomode fiber [19, 20].
+It belongs to the first negative flow of the multi-component derivative NLS hierarchy [21, 22].
 The FL equation is a special case of the system (5.1) with n = 1.
-Its N-soliton solutions have been obtained by employing the direct method for both zero and plane-wave boundary conditions [40, 41].
+Its N-soliton solutions have been obtained by employing the direct method for both zero and plane-wave boundary conditions [23, 24].
 In view of the above observation on an integrable hierarchy, the structure of the N-soliton solution of the multi-component FL system is closely related to that of the multi-component derivative NLS system.
-This statement has been confirmed for the onecomponent system [41].
+This statement has been confirmed for the one-component system [24].
 Thus, the bilinearization and the construction of the N-soliton solution of the system (5.1) with zero and nonzero boundary conditions will be performed in accordance with the procedure developed in the present paper.
-This interesting issue is currently under study, and the results will be reported elsewhere.
+This interesting issue is currently under study.